fastruby/blog/_posts/2020-10-27-best-ec2-instance-for-rails-apps.md

 ## Conclusions

 If you're just here for the conclusion: use the m5 series of EC2 instances.
 I like m5.2xlarge for number of vCPUs and amount of RAM.
 But you can scale up or down with your needs and get the same ratio of vCPUs to RAM.
-There are unsual special cases where you might consider m6g (ARM processors, difficult porting, fast CPUs), c5 (less RAM per CPU) or t4 (CPU-burstable).
+There are unusual special cases where you might consider m6g (ARM processors, difficult porting, fast CPUs), c5 (less RAM per CPU) or t4 (CPU-burstable).

 But for normal Rails app use cases, m5 is your friend.
 If you're thinking, "but cheap m4 spot instances," keep in mind that they should be at least 36% cheaper than m5 ***just to break even*** on price-for-performance.
 Use them carefully if you use them.